hitthecodelabs/NordicTranslator-GPT-PALM/README.md

 # NordicTranslator-GPT-PALM

 ## Project Overview
 This project focuses on translating article titles and descriptions from English to Norwegian using advanced language models.
-We leverage two leading models: GPT (versions 3.5 and 4) and PALM (Bison and Unicorn models), to achieve high-quality translations focusing on eCommerce platforms.
+We leverage two leading models: GPT (versions 3.5 and 4) and Gemini Pro (including Bison and Unicorn models), to achieve high-quality translations focusing on eCommerce platforms.

 ## Methodology
 - **Input**: English text (titles and descriptions).
-- **Processing**: Utilizing GPT-3.5/GPT-4 and Bison/Unicorn models through their respective APIs.
+- **Processing**: Utilizing GPT-3.5/GPT-4 and Gemini Pro models through their respective APIs.
 - **Output**: Translated content in Norwegian, formatted in JSON.

 ## Features